daq-tools/kotori/README.rst

 About
 *****

-Kotori is a multi-channel, multi-protocol, telemetry data acquisition and graphing toolkit for `time-series`_ data processing.
-Free, open, simple.
+Kotori is a multi-channel, multi-protocol telemetry data acquisition and graphing toolkit for `time-series`_ data processing.

-It supports scientific environmental monitoring projects, distributed sensor networks, and likewise scenarios.
+It supports a variety of scenarios in scientific environmental monitoring projects, for building and operating distributed sensor networks, and for industrial data acquisition applications.

 Details
 =======

-Kotori is a `data historian`_ based on Grafana_, Mosquitto_, and InfluxDB_,
-and is written in Python_ with Twisted_.
+Kotori takes the role of the `data historian`_ component within a `SCADA`_ / `MDE`_ system, exclusively built upon industry-grade `free and open-source software`_ like Grafana_, Mosquitto_, or InfluxDB_.
+It is written in Python_, and uses the Twisted_ networking library.

 The best way to find out what you can do with Kotori, is by looking at some outlined `scenarios`_ and by reading how others are using it at the `example gallery <gallery_>`_.
 To learn more about the technical details, have